pcarbonn/H-Calc/README.md

 # H-Calc

-To illustrate the use of these technologies, H-Calc is a (limited) calculator that accepts formula containing additions and multiplications, and evaluates them using additions only.
+To illustrate the use of these technologies, H-Calc is a (limited) calculator that accepts formula constructed from additions and multiplications, and evaluates them using additions only.

 The first iteration of our DSL interpreter supports the addition of integers: